snneji/docs/docs/developer/serving/services/custom-domains.md

 ## Procedure

-1. Create a `DomainMapping` object by entering the following command:
+1. Create a `DomainMapping` object by creating a YAML file using the template below:

     ```yaml
-    kubectl apply -f - <<EOF
     apiVersion: serving.knative.dev/v1alpha1
     kind: DomainMapping
     metadata: